-The Group invested US\$ 2,005,000 (₹ 1,672 Lakhs) in Tech4TH Solutions Inc (Tech4TH) and held 23.5% for the year ended 31st March, 2023.
-The Group determined that it does not exercise significant influence on Tech4TH as the Group does not have any representation on the board of directors of Tech4TH, does not participate in any policy making decisions, nor does it have any material transactions with Tech4TH.
+(i) The Group had invested US\$ 2,005,000 (₹ 1,672 lakhs) in Tech4TH Solutions Inc (Tech4TH) and held 23.5% stake.
+The Group determined that it does not exercise significant influence on Tech4TH as the company does not have any representation on the Board of Directors of Tech4TH, does not participate in any policy making decisions, nor does it have any material transactions with Tech4TH.
 These equity shares have been designated as FVTOCI as they are not held for trading.
-During the year ended March 31, 2024, the Group conducted an impairment test on this investment.
+During the previous year ended March 31, 2024, the Group conducted an impairment test on this investment.
 Due to a notable decline in Tech4TH's performance, the Group deemed it necessary to fully impair 100% investment.